-Mount Flora Trail is a 6.1 mile moderately trafficked out and back trail located near Idaho Springs, CO that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from May until September.
+Mount Flora Trail is a 6.1 mile moderately trafficked out and back trail located near Idaho Springs, Colorado that features beautiful wild flowers and is rated as moderate.
+The trail offers a number of activity options and is best used from May until September.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash